woleet/woleet-weblibs/README.md

 **`woleet.signature.validateIdentity(identityUrl, pubKey)`**

-This function allows to validate the identity of a signee.
+Allows to validate the identity of a signee.
 It checks that the identity URL controls the provided public key by asking it to sign some random data and checking the returned signature.

 See example at [examples/signature.html](examples/validateIdentity.html)